 Contact your local Department of Environmental Health with specific questions.

 SELC has a very small staff and cannot offer legal advice by phone or email.
-Our capacity to respond to individual inquiries about AB 1616 is limited, but, if after reading this FAQ and our summary of the bill and after contacting your local department of environmental health you still have questions, you can email Christina@theSELC.org.
+Our capacity to respond to individual inquiries about AB 1616 is limited mostly to our Legal Cafes in the East Bay Area.

 Additionally, this FAQ is not in any way legal advice.
 If you have any questions or concerns about how this law applies to your business we suggest you contact an attorney.